ivalab/affordanceNet_Novel/README.md

 ### Training
 1. We train AffordanceNet_Novel on UMD dataset
 	- You will need synthetic data and real data in Pascal dataset format.
 	- For your convinience, we did it for you.
-Just download this file on [dropbox](https://www.dropbox.com/s/zfgn3jo8b2zid7a/VOCdevkit2012.tar.gz?dl=0) and extract it into your `$AffordanceNet_Novel_ROOT/data` folder; And download this file on [dropbox](https://www.dropbox.com/s/zfgn3jo8b2zid7a/VOCdevkit2012.tar.gz?dl=0) and extract it into your `$AffordanceNet_Novel_ROOT/data/cache` folder; Make sure you use the category split on [dropbox](https://www.dropbox.com/sh/bahp8aci3ejpytx/AAAlLD1L31XVuOSPzffNJkHya?dl=0) and extract it into your `$AffordanceNet_Novel_ROOT/data/VOCdevkit2012/VOC2012/ImageSets/Main` folder
+Just download this file on [dropbox](https://www.dropbox.com/s/zfgn3jo8b2zid7a/VOCdevkit2012.tar.gz?dl=0) and extract it into your `$AffordanceNet_Novel_ROOT/data` folder; And download this [Annotations](https://www.dropbox.com/home/gt/IVAlab/Deep_Learning_Project/data/affordanceNovel/Annotations_objectness) containing xml with `objectness` instead of all objects to replace `$AffordanceNet_Novel_ROOT/data/VOCdevkit2012/VOC2012/Annotations` ;And download this file on [dropbox](https://www.dropbox.com/s/zfgn3jo8b2zid7a/VOCdevkit2012.tar.gz?dl=0) and extract it into your `$AffordanceNet_Novel_ROOT/data/cache` folder; Make sure you use the category split on [dropbox](https://www.dropbox.com/sh/bahp8aci3ejpytx/AAAlLD1L31XVuOSPzffNJkHya?dl=0) and extract it into your `$AffordanceNet_Novel_ROOT/data/VOCdevkit2012/VOC2012/ImageSets/Main` folder
 	- You will need the VGG-16 weights pretrained on imagenet.
 For your convinience, please find it [here](https://www.dropbox.com/s/i4kv0vgn078d1jb/VGG16.v2.caffemodel?dl=0)
 	- Put the weight into `$AffordanceNet_Novel_ROOT/imagenet_models`
 	- If you want novel instance split, please find it [here](https://www.dropbox.com/sh/ya5n61prbc8ftum/AABABu3mqQW438BldvVUYmwoa?dl=0)

-2. Train AffordanceNet_DA:
+2. Train AffordanceNet_Novel:
 ```
 cd $AffordanceNet_ROOT
 ./experiments/scripts/faster_rcnn_end2end.sh 0 VGG16 pascal_voc